Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Application to observation

-For the fiducial models, the increase in $M_{\rm ZAMS}$ leads to more massive hydrogen-rich envelope if $\eta$\,=\,0.0, while at the same time, the wind mass-loss also becomes more significant.
-The final $M_{\rm Henv}$ is restricted to a relatively narrow range as a result of the competition between these two factors, which is similar to the $M_{\rm ZAMS}$-$M_{\rm Henv}$ relation of the \texttt{Kepler} model grid.
+For the fiducial models, the increase in $M_{\rm ZAMS}$ leads to more massive hydrogen-rich envelope if $\eta$\,=\,0.0, while at the same time, the stellar wind becomes stronger.
+The final $M_{\rm Henv}$ is limited to a relatively narrow range as a result of the competition between these two factors, which is similar to the $M_{\rm ZAMS}$-$M_{\rm Henv}$ relation of the \texttt{Kepler} model grid.
 Compared with the fiducial models, the strong overshoot models possess more massive and luminous helium cores for fixed $M_{\rm ZAMS}$, and are more efficient in the wind mass-loss.
-When $M_{\rm ZAMS}$ reaches to 15\,$M_{\rm \odot}$, the aforementioned balance is disrupted, and $M_{\rm Henv}$ rapidly decreases down to $\sim\,$3\,$M_{\rm \odot}$ following the continue increase of $M_{\rm ZAMS}$.
+When $M_{\rm ZAMS}$ reaches to 15\,$M_{\rm \odot}$, the aforementioned balance is disrupted, and $M_{\rm Henv}$ rapidly decreases down to $\sim\,$3\,$M_{\rm \odot}$ following the continue increase of $M_{\rm ZAMS}$ to $\sim\,$20\,$M_{\rm \odot}$.

 We first calculate the distributions of $M_{\rm Henv}$ expected by these theoretical models.
 The distribution of $M_{\rm ZAMS}$ is empirically characterized by the initial mass function.
 In this work, we employ the Salpeter form (\citealt{imf})